 - 1 tablespoon ground cinnamon

 - 2 teaspoons fresh lemon juice

 - 1 cup full-fat canned coconut milk***

 - 1/2 cup powdered sugar or powdered maple sugar

 Prepare the Apple Cinnamon Baked Oatmeal

-In a large mixing bowl, combine the dry ingredients (rolled oats, muesli, shredded coconut, chopped apple, coconut sugar, cinnamon, salt, and baking powder).
+- In a large mixing bowl, combine the dry ingredients (oats, shredded coconut, chopped apple, coconut sugar, cinnamon, salt, and baking powder).
 Mix well to combine.

-Allow the breakfast bake to cool 15 minutes before slicing large portions and serving with coconut milk glaze on top (instructions below)!
+- Allow the baked oatmeal to cool 15 minutes before slicing large portions and serving with coconut milk glaze on top (instructions below)!

 Prepare the Coconut Milk Glaze:

 - Add coconut milk and sugar to a small saucepan and bring it to a gentle boil.